 From this period came Hamza’s biggest project to date: an EP titled ‘Conference of the Birds’, released in April.
 Across the seven tracks, Hamza infuses his cultural heritage into his distinctly Western Sydney raps, presenting the experience of a modest weed dealer through the lens of his Islamic spirituality.
 He refers to cops as shaitan (demonic spirits in Islamic belief), wears his Black nikes while making dua (a prayer of supplication or request from God) and likens the hiding of his face to a hijabi.
 The references to Islam and Arabic terms can give mythological significance to, say, the battle against the pigs in blue, or it can serve as a reminder of the insignificance of the dunya (i.e. the temporal world) he must navigate before receiving eternal life in the hereafter.

 In lieu of traditional narrative, Hamza fills out his raps with little details – like the Hot Star fried chicken in his hand, his Calvin undies, and the bong in his car’s cupholder – that create a full, recurring picture of a never-ending paper-chase.
-Moving swiftly through moments and thoughts, and returning to motifs like watching for cops, there is no sense of chronology to the events unfolding as there is no distinguishing one day from another – it’s all one long night on the M5.
+Moving swiftly through moments and thoughts, there is no sense of chronology to the events unfolding as there is no distinguishing one day from another – it’s all one long night on the M5.
 On the second-last track ‘Ringtone’, he sounds like Sisyphus if he was pushing packs instead of a boulder: “Reload the pack, making it back, making the dosh, it never stops”.

 Hamza’s ancestral influences are presented in a mix of references to all the other things swirling around his brain – Picasso, Dali, Hot Star, Gong Cha, Mabo, Bradman – to stamp exactly who he is onto a track with a rapping style that values saying cool shit in a fresh, unique way.
 Take a bar like “Check Waze for shaitan”.
 Four words, unlike anything any rapper has ever said on a track.